 When our Wonderpups are faced with an unexpected health issue, it's no wonder we want to rid them of the problem as quickly as possible.
 In some cases, home remedies can save money and work great (like how some have seen success with local honey for pup allergies), but others can be ineffective or even downright dangerous.

 One problem dogs may come across is ear mites.
-Ear mite remedies run the gamut from prescription products to safe natural solutions,but some people will try a bunch of methods at home instead.
+Ear mite remedies run the gamut from prescription products to plant-powered solutions,but some people will try a bunch of methods at home instead.
 While there are about a billion things you should never put in your pets' ears, these are just a few ear mite home remedies we've heard of that would be better off left untried:

 Brake fluid Brake fluid is both toxic and corrosive.
 Have you ever gotten it on your car's paint by mistake?
 It's not pretty.
 Now, imagine that same corrosion on the sensitive skin inside your pet's ear!
 Leave brake fluid to the cars and forget about it for your list of ear mite home remedies.